-The future of peace operations: a comprehensive review?
+The future of peace operations: a comprehensive review?edit

 Our conference on Promoting effective international peace operations in increasingly complex environments closed yesterday.
 The conference followed the announcement on 11 June 2014 by the UN Secretary General that he has “asked the Secretariat to initiate work on a review of United Nations peacekeeping”.